Optimization of Fully Controlled Sweeping Processes: Introduction and Problem Formulation

 as well as absolutely continuous controls $a(\cdot)=\(a_1(\cdot),\ldots,a_m(\cdot)\)\in W^{1,2}([0,T];\R^{mn})$ and $b(\cdot)=\(b_1(\cdot),\ldots, b_m(\cdot)\)\in W^{1,2}([0,T];{\R^m})$ acting in the moving set

 under the the pointwise constraints on the entire time interval given by

 where the points $x_0\in C(0)$, $a_{i0}:=a_i(0)\in\R^n$, $b_{i0}:=b_i(0)\in\R$ are fixed together with the final time $T>0$.

 Problem $(P)$ was formulated in our previous paper \cite{ccmn19a} without imposing the pointwise constraints \eqref{ab} on the functions $a_i(t)$ and $b_i(t)$, which control the evolution of the moving set $C(t)$ in \eqref{SPC} and hence of the sweeping dynamics \eqref{Problem}.
-However, necessary optimality conditions for (either local or global) minimizers of $(P)$ were not obtained in \cite{ccmn19a} even for the aforementioned particular case of the problem.
+However, necessary optimality conditions for (either local or global) minimizers of $(P)$ were not obtained in \cite{ccmn19a} even for the mentioned particular case of the problem.
 In \cite{ccmn19a} we proved the existence of feasible and optimal solutions to the problem formulated therein under natural assumptions on the given data, constructed a well-posed sequence of discrete approximations of a designated local minimizer of the continuous-time problem with the $W^{1,2}\times L^2$-strong convergence of their optimal solutions, and derived necessary conditions for optimal solutions to discrete approximations.
-The first two issues (existence and convergence of discrete approximations) are valid, with minimal changes in the statements and and proofs, for the constrained control problem $(P)$ formulated above, while the derivation of necessary optimality conditions for the obtained versions of the discrete counterparts of the sweeping systems requires some work, which is done in what follows.
-However, the main thrust of this paper is on establishing necessary optimality conditions for local minimizers of the general problem $(P)$, which has never been accomplished earlier, except some particular cases when controls are acting separately in either perturbations, or moving sets; see \cite{ccmn19a} for more discussions on previously known results.
-Note that the enhanced technique developed in this paper allows us to improve and clarify some important necessary optimality conditions even for the special cases of $(P)$ studied in the previous publications.
+The first two issues (existence and convergence of discrete approximations) are valid, with minimal changes in the statements and the proofs, for the constrained control problem $(P)$ formulated above, while the derivation of necessary optimality conditions for the obtained versions of the discrete counterparts of the sweeping systems requires some work, which is done in what follows.
+However, the {\em main thrust} of this paper is on establishing {\em necessary optimality conditions} for local minimizers of the general problem $(P)$, which has never been accomplished earlier, except some particular cases when controls are acting separately in either perturbations, or moving sets; see \cite{ccmn19a} for more discussions on previously known results.
+Note that the enhanced technique developed in this paper allows us to improve and clarify some important optimality conditions even for the special cases of $(P)$ studied before.
+Observe also that the presence of the velocity constraints in \eqref{ab} significantly complicates the derivation of necessary optimality and leads us to new conditions of the maximum principle type, which are important in applications; see, e.g., illustration in Section~\ref{sec:exa}.

 Observe further that, besides the hard/pointwise constraints on control functions in both the additive perturbations $g(x,u)$ and the moving set $C(t)$ imposed in \eqref{u}, \eqref{a}, and \eqref{ab}, we automatically have the mixed pointwise state-control constraints given by the bilinear inequalities